simonktum/cocktail-pumps/README.md

 | Blue   | 20V |
 | Purple | Configure fixed voltage mode with highest available voltage. |

-The pumps can be driven with 15V or 20V.
+The pumps can be driven with 15V or 20V, though I would recommend 15V since that is what I tested them with.

 The remaining hardware was not implemented by me.
-Please check the original [Readme](https://github.com/simonktum/cocktail-pumps/pumps/ReadMe.md) by Quirin Sailer for more information.
+Please check the original [Readme](/pumps/ReadMe.md) by Quirin Sailer for more information.

 ### Aggregator Endpoints